petitmi/petitmi.github.io/content/_index.md

         <td>
 **G’day, mate.** It's me, a mysticorgi (mysterious corgi) living in Western Canada who often oscillates between contradictions and goes against the grain.
 I'm not very shrewd, and I consider that a virtue.
 In the Myers-Briggs Type Indicator (MBTI), I identify as [INTP-T](https://www.16personalities.com/intp-personality).
 However, I sometimes transform among INFP and ENTP, which implies that I'm a contradictory individual who often goes against the grain.

-Here, I document my reflections and thoughts, which can be primarily found in [Juicy](https://petitmi.com/juicy), written mostly in Chinese.
+Here, I document my thoughts and beliefs, which can be primarily found in [Juicy](https://petitmi.com/juicy).
 My profession has always revolved around data science, which has consumed a significant portion of my life through my career and academic study.
-Within it, there are aspects that require sheer willpower to persevere, but still many excitements, insights from them.
-You can find this content under [Bread](https://petitmi.com/bread), penned in English.
+Within it, there are aspects that require sheer willpower to persevere, but still many excitements and insights from them.
+You can find this content under [Bread](https://petitmi.com/bread).
+Articles are written in [Chinese](https:petitmi.com/categories/%E4%B8%AD%E6%96%87/) and [English](https:petitmi.com/categories/english/), which can be filtered through *Seeds-Categories*.

 **Some of my other facts:**\
 I am fond of music that incorporates elements of blues, jazz, electronic, or space pop.
 There's something about music with a waltz rhythm that inexplicably moves me.\